Zydak/Vulkan-Path-Tracer/README.md

   <img src="./Gallery/BreakfastImportanceNEE25K.png"/>
 </p>

-If you look closesy at the last image, you'll see that there are still really bright pixels spread out in the image.
+If you look closely at the last image, you'll see that there are still really bright pixels spread out in the image.
 These are called *fireflies*.
 They appear because even with NEE, it's still possible for ray to stumble upon really bright light source by bouncing randomly in the scene.
 And since the emission value of those is very high, the pixel is very bright.
 They do not contribute much to the final image and are mostly just annoying noise, so to get rid of them I set maximum luminance value which pixel can have, and if it exceeds it, it gets scaled down.
 For this image max luminance I used was 20, so that it doesn't interfere with scene lighting but affects the fireflies.

 ```
 float luminance = dot(pixelValue, float3(0.212671f, 0.715160f, 0.072169f));